Ceiling Tile ArticlesPopcorn Ceilings

 At first glance this might seem like a big job.
 But if you apply sheetrock or furring strips (long, thin strips of wood, available at most hardware stores) on top of your popcorn ceiling, you wonít need to worry about doing any finish work on this material: no taping seams or patching screw holes is necessary.
 Thatís because youíre installing ceiling tiles right over the top, and they will look great!
-So if you use sheetrock, screw it directly over the existing ceiling, and then apply your tiles to the new surface.
-You will spend about $50 on materials for a 12í x 12í room; but the amount of time you save during the installation of the tiles, and the peace of mind youíll have in knowing your tiles are installed on a permanent surface, will be worth the investment.
+So if you use sheetrock or furring strips, screw directly over the existing ceiling, and then apply your tiles to the new surface.
+You will spend about $50 (less with furring strips) on materials for a 12í x 12í room; but the amount of time you save during the installation of the tiles, and the peace of mind youíll have in knowing your tiles are installed on a permanent, level surface, will be worth the investment.

 If you have already received a quote on removing or repairing a popcorn ceiling, you know that it can get expensive.
 Usually, it isnít the removal of the popcorn that gets pricey - itís the refinishing of the ceiling that will take a chunk out of your budget.
 But, when youíre adding tiles you donít need to worry about refinishing; you can just scrape off the old surface and youíre ready to install!
-Plus, removing the popcorn is easier than it sounds (see the pro tip below), and by laying out tarps to protect your furniture, clean-up can be quick too.
+Plus, removing the popcorn is easier than it sounds (see the Pro Tip below), and by laying out tarps to protect your furniture, clean-up can be quick too.
 IMPORTANT: Before removing the popcorn, make sure it does not contain asbestos as described in our asbestos ceiling article.

 If you are removing your popcorn ceiling, save time by getting the popcorn damp before you begin to scrape it off.
 Using a paint roller with a thick nap and a bucket of water, just roll the ceiling area and allow the popcorn to absorb the water.
 You will find it much easier to remove the popcorn ceiling after its wet; it should come right off with a wide putty knife.